Akoda-melon-shaped Incense Burner with a design of a birdcage and maki-e

 Period Kamakura period, 13th century

-Materials and techniques Wood with black lacquer, gold and silver
+Materials and Techniques Wood with black lacquer, gold and silver

 Size Overall H.6.7 D.6.1